MouseLand/suite2p/docs/settings.rst

 - **spatial_scale**: (*int, default: 0*), what the optimal scale of the recording is in pixels. if set to 0, then the algorithm determines it automatically (recommend this on the first try).
   If it seems off, set it yourself to the following values:
   1 (=6 pixels), 2 (=12 pixels), 3 (=24 pixels), or 4 (=48 pixels).
+  Only used when ``sparse_mode = True``.

 - **connected**: (*bool, default: True*) whether or not to require ROIs to be fully connected (set to *0* for dendrites/boutons)